 The three launch operators–NHV, Russia’s UTAir and France’s Héli-Union–will benefit from additional support.
 Each company will have two technical representatives (one mechanic and one avionics specialist instead of the usual one technician) on-site for at least six months.
 Each of the three operators will also have one instructor-pilot on site.

 Airbus will provide each launch customer with an expanded inventory of parts on-site.
 “We are choosing which parts by drawing on our experience with other types, the maintenance record of the EC175 prototypes and on simulations of reliability,” Cardin explained.
-The two prototypes and the first production aircraft have logged a combined 1,100 flight hours, during which time many teething troubles have been dealt with, she added.
+The two prototypes and the first production aircraft have logged a combined 1,100 flight hours, during which time many teething troubles have been solved, she added.

 When AIN visited the Airbus Helicopters Training Services (AHTS) subsidiary in Marignane, the company was training its own EC175 maintenance technicians, 15 of whom will be qualified before the type enters service.
 The EASA approved EC175 maintenance technician type license courses in May.